celestiaorg/docs/developers/blobstream.md

 ### Deployed contracts

-You can interact with the Blobstream X contracts today on testnet.
-The Blobstream X Solidity smart contracts are currently deployed on the following Ethereum testnets:
+You can interact with the Blobstream X contracts today.
+The Blobstream X Solidity smart contracts are currently deployed on the following chains:

 <!-- markdownlint-disable MD013 -->